mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 Or, we could exactly specify the constructor as in `A(std::initializer_list<int>){}`.
 {% endalert %}

-`std::initializer_list` acts like a normal STL container, but it only has three member functions: `size`, `begin`, and `end`.
+`std::initializer_list` acts like a typical STL container, but it only has three member functions: `size`, `begin`, and `end`.
 `begin` and `end` return iterators you can dereference and increment normally.
-This is useful if you want to initialize an object with varying length lists:
+This is useful when you want to initialize an object with varying length lists:

 ```c++
 #include <vector>